singularity-energy/open-grid-emissions-docs/docs/Methodology/Data Cleaning/CEMS Data.md

 ---

 ## Loading data from PUDL
-All of the CEMS data used by the OGEI is loaded from pre-cleaned versions of these files created by the PUDL project.
+All of the CEMS data used by OGE is loaded from pre-cleaned versions of these files created by the PUDL project.
 The PUDL transformation process cleans the input data so that it is adjusted for uniformity, corrected for errors, and ready for bulk programmatic use.

 A comprehensive list of transformations made by by pudl can be found [here](https://catalystcoop-pudl.readthedocs.io/en/latest/data_sources/epacems.html#pudl-data-transformations) , but the most notable data cleaning that pudl performs is:
  - converts all datetimes to UTC
  - Corrects anomalous `gross_load_mw` values (if a gross load value is greater than 2,000 MW, they assume that they have accidentally reported kWh, so the gross load value is divided by 1,000).
- - fills missing `gross_load_mw` and `heat_content_mmbtu` values with zero (NOTE: This step causes issues with later data cleaning steps by making it difficult to differentiate between missing values and measured zeros.
-We are working with the Catalyst team to fix this.
-Track progress [here](https://github.com/catalyst-cooperative/pudl/issues/604))
+ - Crosswalks the `plant_id_epa` to `plant_id_eia`.
+For some plants, the EPA uses different plant codes from the ones used by the EIA.
+In order to accurately match plant data between CEMS and the EIA datasets, the EPA's [Power Sector Data Crosswalk](https://www.epa.gov/airmarkets/power-sector-data-crosswalk) is used.
+- Remove leading zeros from the `unitid` column to enable matching with other tables.

 After loading the transformed cems data into the pipeline, we perform several other data cleaning steps:
 - Convert `co2_mass_tons` to `co2_mass_lb` so that all emissions mass units are standardized.
-- Convert the `plant_id_epa` to `plant_id_eia`.
-For some plants, the EPA uses different plant codes from the ones used by the EIA.
-In order to accurately match plant data between CEMS and the EIA datasets, we use the EPA's [Power Sector Data Crosswalk](https://www.epa.gov/airmarkets/power-sector-data-crosswalk) to convert these IDs.
-- Remove leading zeros from the `unitid` column to enable matching with other tables.

 ## Data removed from the CEMS data